By Jalah Danks

-When the hotel doctor saw Rosemary’s mother, he immediately knew that she was about to die, because she had the plague.
+When the hotel doctor saw Rosemary’s mother, he immediately knew that she was about to die because she had the plague.

 Everyone would panic if they knew that there was a case of the plague in Paris, and the doctor knew what the hotel owner would want him to do.
-If he was honest about what happened, the hotel would lose a lot of money, therefore he would keep it a secret.
+If he was honest about what happened, the hotel would lose a lot of money; therefore, he would keep it a secret.

 The doctor sent her to the other side of Paris for some worthless medicine to keep her in the dark.
 Mrs. Gibbs died a few minutes later, as the doctor expected.
 They snuck her body out of the hotel and buried it in a cemetery nearby.
-The room they had rented was repainted and refurnished, so it would be unrecognizable.
+The room they had rented was repainted and refurnished so that it would be unrecognizable.